LiorKogan/V1/README.md

 Alternatively:

-On its left - a quantifier at the start of the pattern, and on its right - an entity (see Q321v1)
+On its left is a quantifier at the start of the pattern, and on its right is an entity (see Q321v1)

 _**Q147:** Any person A. If A owns both a horse and a dragon - they should be included in the assignment_